How can optimized solid-liquid solvent extraction techniques improve analytical precision?

 HU 6 – Hydrolysis Unit

-Preliminary Hydrolysis for total fat determination
+Preliminary hydrolysis for total fat determination

-This procedure is required in a number of AOAC Official Methods to determine the fat content of food samples such as meat, cheese, seafood, chocolate, cereal flours, etc.
+This procedure is required in a number of AOAC Official Methods to determine the fat content of food samples such as meat, cheese, seafood, chocolate, cereal flours and more.

 Fast and safe hydrolysis